 There is a great way to test how your blood pressure behaves when you move.
 This test is explained in this low blood pressure post.
 The results will make you understand your heart physiology, so you can adjust your activities to prevent BP dips.

 If you missed the test, answer the questions below.
-The answers will help you determine if your heart keeps up with you.
+These will help you determine whether your heart is working normally.

 - Do you feel dizzy on standing up eg. in the morning or after an afternoon nap?

 - Do you blank out while exercising, eg. while lifting weights in a gym